ATL-WDI-Curriculum/es6-1/README.md

 // will print out 1, 2
 ```

-ES6 introduces the concept of block scoping, which allows us to limit the scope
-of a variable declared with `let` to a given block `{ ... }`
+ES6 introduces the concept of block scoping, which allows us to limit the scope of a variable declared with `let` to a given block `{ ... }`.
+It also avoids variables hoisting, as a variable is only declared/assigned where it exists within our code.

 ```js
 // es6